-UNCW Entrepreneurship Center – Harris led efforts to develop the EC, originally founded within the Cameron School of Business, as its own LLC in January 2012, to become a regional driver for economic development, helping local and regional entrepreneurs develop small companies.
-Through consultation and programming, the EC has helped raise millions of dollars in capital and created dozens of jobs throughout the region.
-The EC is still run by UNCW with the Research Foundation’s Board of Directors (all from UNCW) and has an advisory committee made up of regional community and business leaders.
+- Center for Innovation and Entrepreneurship (CIE) – Harris led efforts to develop the CIE, originally founded within the Cameron School of Business, as its own LLC in January 2012, to become a regional driver for economic development, helping local and regional entrepreneurs develop small companies.
+Through consultation and programming, the CIE has helped raise millions of dollars in capital and created dozens of jobs throughout the region.
+The CIE is still run by UNCW with the Research Foundation’s Board of Directors (all from UNCW) and has an advisory committee made up of regional community and business leaders.

 Art for the Masses – Harris was instrumental in bringing this annual regional art show and sale to the UNCW campus, with monies raised going to UNCW’s art department to fund visiting artists.
 In November of 2012, Art for the Masses featured over 150 local and regional artists and drew a record crowd in its new home.